e-gov/GOVSSO/TechnicalSpecification.md

 #### 7.1.1 Verifying the signature

-The ID Token and Logout Tokens are signed by the GovSSO authentication service.
+The GovSSO authentication service signs ID Tokens and Logout Tokens.
 The signature meets the JWT standard ([JWT](https://tools.ietf.org/html/rfc7519)).
 GovSSO uses the same key for signing ID Token and Logout Token.

-`RS256` signature algorithm is used, the client application must be able to verify the signature using this algorithm.
+The signature uses the `RS256` algorithm.
+The client application must be able to verify the signature using this algorithm.
 It would be reasonable to use a standard JWT library which supports all JWT algorithms.
-The change of algorithm is considered unlikely, but possible in case a security vulnerability is detected in the `RS256`.
+Change of signing algorithm is considered unlikely, but possible for security considerations.

-For the signature verification the GovSSO public signature key must be used.
+GovSSO public signature key must be used for the signature verification.
 The public signature key is published at the public signature key endpoint (see chapter [8 Endpoints](#8-endpoints)).

-The public signature key is stable - the public signature key will be changed according to security recommendations.
-However, the key can be changed without prior notice for security reasons.
+The public signature key remains stable under normal conditions.
+However, it may be changed without prior notice if required for security reasons.
 Key exchange is carried out based on [OIDC-CORE](https://openid.net/specs/openid-connect-core-1_0.html) standard.

 The public signature key has an identifier (`kid`).
-The key identifier is aligned with the best practices of [OIDC-CORE](https://openid.net/specs/openid-connect-core-1_0.html#Signing) and OAuth 2.0 ([OAUTH](https://tools.ietf.org/html/rfc6749)) that enables the key exchange without the service interruption.
+The key identifier is aligned with the best practices of [OIDC-CORE](https://openid.net/specs/openid-connect-core-1_0.html#Signing) and OAuth 2.0 ([OAUTH](https://tools.ietf.org/html/rfc6749)) that enables the key exchange without service interruption.

 We recommend buffering the GovSSO public key (together with `kid` value) in order to decrease the amount of requests made to GovSSO server.
-However, it is allowed to request the key on each validation.

-For signature validation following checks needs to be performed on client application:
+The client application must perform the following signature validation steps:

 1. Read the `kid` value from the JWT header.
 2. a.
-If the client application do not buffer the public key, make request to public signature key endpoint and select key corresponding to `kid` value received from JWT header. <br>
+If the client application does not buffer the public key, make a request to GovSSO public key info endpoint and select key corresponding to `kid` value received from JWT header. <br>
    b.
-If client application buffers the public key (it needs to be buffered together with `kid` value), it needs to compare the `kid` value from JWT header with buffered `kid` value.
+If client application buffers the public key (it needs to be buffered together with `kid` value), it must compare the `kid` value from JWT header with buffered `kid` value.
 If they match, buffered key can be used.
-If not client application needs to make request to public signature key endpoint and select key corresponding to `kid` value received from JWT header and buffer it.
+If not, then client application needs to make a request to public key info endpoint and select the key corresponding to `kid` value received from JWT header and buffer it.
 3. Validate the signature using the key corresponding to `kid` value from the JWT header.

 NB!
 "Hard coding" the key to client application configuration must be avoided.
 The key change will be typically communicated (except of urgent security reasons), but manual key handling will result downtime in client application for the period when GovSSO is already using the new key until the new key is taken use in client application.